If your students struggle with any of these skills, we can help.

 What he did at camp.
 Got it…not!

 Instantly, my brain kicks into gear, firing questions and searching for answers.
 What the heck is going on with his language?
 Or is it his thinking?
 One is clearly affecting the other, but which got muddled up first?
 And how?
 And why?
 And for the love of [insert name of higher power here], what do I do to help him?
+My need to make sense of the muddle inspired me to create EmPOWER and Brain Frames and everything else I’ve come up with over the years.

 You’d think that’d be enough for me to work on, but no. I can’t stop there because the stakes for kids like Ricky are too high.
 Organized language paves the way for establishing relationships, belonging in community, gaining knowledge and understanding, and self-knowing.